 A better bass is the best teacher you're ever gonna get.

+The neck is by far the single most important part of a bass.
+Probably 90% of a bassist's life is spent playing on and dealing with it one way or another.
+Pretty amazing when you think of it.
 Which is why each MüB neck profile is done by hand and feel.
 What does it matter that a neck is right if it doesn't feel right?

 My two personal MüB are both four string Über-Jay.
 They are custom fit to my tone preference and playing style which spans from finger style to classical guitar arpeggios and some slap tweaks of my own.
 Action is very low on both basses because I like to get carried away.